 Back to Top of ListThe zoo also features a number of kid-friendly rides and activities:

-- Sky Trail Ropes Course - four stories tall with two climbing levels (seasonal)
+- Sky Trail Ropes Course - four stories tall with two climbing levels and over 15 obstacles (seasonal)

 - Camel Rides (seasonal)